konrad126/dotfiles-bckp/README.md

 In folder runnables put some additional scripts to rune.
 Eg. macos script set some macos defaults I use.

+## Adding new module

+1. Add a new directory to modules directory.
+The name of the directory you add will be the name of the module.

+2. Add to module directory all files or modules you want.

+3. Follow steps from instalation procedure.

 ## Acknowledgements